Istio and Envoy: Deep Dive into Service Mesh Internals

 Istio and Envoy are often mentioned together.
 Istio is the control plane.
 Envoy is the sidecar proxy that handles actual traffic.
 Understanding how they work together helps you debug issues, tune performance, and design better service meshes.

-This post goes deeper than the overview.
-We cover Envoy’s architecture, how Istio programs Envoy via xDS APIs, mTLS implementation details, and traffic routing mechanics.
+This post covers Envoy’s architecture, how Istio programs Envoy via xDS APIs, mTLS implementation details, and traffic routing mechanics.

 Envoy is a C++ proxy built for microservices.
 It runs as a sidecar alongside each service.
 Every inbound and outbound request passes through Envoy.